NclRSE-Training/hpc-intro-rocket/episodes/10-hpc-intro.md

  * How could more computing help you do more or better research?
 :::

+## Jargon Busting

+### Your Personal Computer

+We are probably all familiar with a laptop or a desktop computer (some call it a PC for Personal Computer).
+These computers are aimed at individual users.
+Each one of us in the classroom has our own computer in front of us and we can work independantly of one another.
+It is good for performaing local and personal tasks but it has limited resources.

+### Shared Computing Resources

+What happens when we want to share resources, like printers or files?
+In the late 1950s the US military built a network of computers that used modems and normal telephone lines connect to one another.
+Things have progressed quite a bit since then.
+Today our computers can talk to one another in several ways.
+At most universities you might notice that the desktop computers have a wire (called an Ethernet cable) that connects it to the university's network.
+Laptops and other devices such as phones and tablets can also connect to networks using WiFi which is a wireless technology using radio waves.
+However what happens if we want a computer to perform a task which requires much more hardware than what our desktop of laptop can provide us with.

+### A Large Computer

+### Cloud Systems

+### A Cluster or Supercomputer

 ## A Standard Laptop for Standard Tasks

 Today, people coding or analysing data typically work with laptops.